a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Verify that the Ram5 volume is shown with a RAMDisk icon.
   * Configure DeskTop to copy to RAMCard on startup, and restart.
 Verify it is copied to /RAM5.

-* On a IIgs, go to Apple > This Apple.
+* On a IIgs, go to Apple Menu > About This Apple II.
 Verify the memory count is not "000,000".

 ### Apple IIc+